python-trio/trio/README.rst

      (task statistics are closely related)

    - make sure to @ki_protection_enabled all our __(a)exit__
      implementations.
-Including @acontextmanager! it's not enough to protect the wrapped function.
+Including @asynccontextmanager! it's not enough to protect the wrapped function.
 (Or is it?
 Or maybe we need to do both?
 I'm not sure what the call-stack looks like for a re-entered generator... and ki_protection for async generators is